 - Your return address

 If you choose not to file online, you can also mail your Articles of Organization to the Secretary of State.
-The filing fee is $125 and a person must sign the formation documents with authority to do so on behalf of your Minnesota LLC.
+The filing fee is $125 and a person must sign the formation documents with authority to do so on behalf of your Vermont LLC.
 You’ll need the request the filing form and mail it.

 Vermont Secretary of State